 There is a way to claim the communication utilities at the limited Company’s expense.
 For this, the contracts of the telephone or broadband need to be in the name of the Company and used solely for business purposes.
 If this is the case, then the whole bill can be claimed as a business expense.

 If the contracts of telephone and broadband are personal, then you need to make sure that the bill demonstrates the business and private use separately.
 In this way, you can claim that part of the expense that was used for business purposes.

 Any limited company needs equipment to function on a regular basis.
 Any equipment, including a computer, printer, scanner, furniture, stationery, etc. can all be claimed as the limited Company’s expenses.
-However, all the equipment must be used for the business purpose solely.
+However, all the equipment must be used for business purposes only.

-Nobody running a business or not isn’t happy to pay more tax than they have to.
-This is the reason why one should focus on keeping their business as tax efficient as financially possible.
+Running a business you want to be as tax efficient as financially possible.
 Moreover, people also like generating more income than they already were.
 Taking advantage of claiming the expense while running a limited company from home will do this job comfortably for you.
 It is vital to remember when calculating the allowable expenses that can be claimed for your limited Company that all the expenses made must be wholly and exclusively used for business purposes.

 However, given the difficulties incurred by Limited company owners working from home compared to sole traders, it is advisable to hire an accountant.
 The complicated process of justification and rental agreement can only be understood by a professional accountant.
 Moreover, the accountant will know what and how to keep the records organized so you don’t have to face rejection at the hands of HMRC.
 Falling into a bigger tax trap while getting out of another is also a threat if you don’t seek professional help.